-I, Shawn Krueger, have been living with HIV my entire life.
+I, Casey Krueger, have been living with HIV my entire life.
 Born from humble beginnings in Los Angeles County, California, life has led me down a twisting path of tragedy and success.
 Read more.

 JD Lee is a financial professional and a family man.
 He was diagnosed as HIV+ in 2007 and after realizing that life goes on decided to make the most of the situation.
 One of the ways he would like to do that is by endeavoring to be an encouragement to others.
 Read more.

 Octavia Y. Lewis

 Octavia Y. Lewis, MPA is an Activist, Advocate, Humanitarian, Mother and Scholar.
 Octavia is the Transgender Health Coordinator for the TransWellness Centers at Montefiore, which specializes in a holistic approach to healthcare for TGNC people in the Bronx and Beyond.
 Read more.